-Health Matters: NICU nurses set up book shelf to promote bonding
+Health Matters: NICU nurses set up bookshelf to promote bonding

 “I have definitely noticed coming in and saying something and she’ll turn her head.”

 Baptist Health Neonatal Nurse Practitioner Margaret Johnson has been working to bring books to the NICU.
-This is the bookshelf in the hallway and as you can see, parents are utilizing it.
+There’s a bookshelf in the hallway and parents are utilizing it.

 “The last 4 to 6 weeks of development is the brain experiencing a period of rapid growth.
 So we have a baby that can hear mom and a brain that’s growing.
 So it’s the perfect time for moms to talk to their babies,” says Margaret Johnson, Neonatal Nurse Practitioner.